strongloop-archive/strong-gateway-demo/notes-app-gateway/README.md

+>Complete [part 1 of the tutorial](../notes-app-plain) before starting this tutorial.

 #notes-app-gateway

-This a comprehensive tutorial that builds on from the `notes-app-plain` tutorial.
+This tutorial is that builds on `notes-app-plain`.
+We introduce the StrongLoop API Gateway to act as an intermediary between the tutorial.

 - [Overview](#overview)